Adorama: Adorama Business Solutions

 In 2017, the company launched its business-to-business division, Adorama Business Solutions (ABS).
 The organization offers a range of commercial services such as consultations, procurement assistance, and technical and support services from pre-sale through post-sale for studios, broadcasters, networks, and educational and government institutions.

-Brands

-Adorama has developed several in-house brands that supply equipment for photography, videography, audio production, and related areas.

-Flashpoint

-Flashpoint is a brand that produces lighting equipment and accessories for photography.
-Its product line includes the R2 series of remote triggers, background supports, carrying cases, strobe lighting, and grip equipment.

 Television

 During the COVID-19 pandemic in 2020, Adorama launched the Create No Matter What campaign.
 The initiative included video tutorials, equipment recommendations, and monthly creative challenges in photography, video, and audio.
 The campaign continued into 2021.

-Picture America later profiled photographer and commercial fisherman Corey Arnold in an episode.
-Based in the Columbia River Gorge, Arnold discussed his career in photography and fishing, including his project Aleutian Dreams, which documents life aboard commercial fishing vessels in Alaska.
-His work has appeared in publications such as National Geographic and addresses themes of sustainability and the environment.
+Picture America, a series by AdoramaTV, profiled photographer and commercial fisherman Corey Arnold in an episode.
+Based in the Columbia River Gorge in Washington State, Arnold discussed his career in photography and fishing, including his photography project Aleutian Dreams, which documents life aboard commercial fishing vessels in Alaska.
+His work has appeared in National Geographic and addresses themes of sustainability and the environment.

-In addition, Adorama released a short film titled New York Rhapsody, which depicts various New York-based artists and creative professionals.
+Adorama released a short film titled New York Rhapsody, which depicts various New York-based artists and creative professionals.